-- · Identify significant facts relevant to ethical choices, questions, or situations. - · Compare and contrast differing ethical perspectives. - Articulate how ethical frameworks influence personal and professional choices and responsibilities. - Apply ethical perspectives to personal, academic, professional, and civic problems or issues.
+- > Identify significant facts relevant to ethical choices, questions, or situations. - Compare and contrast differing ethical perspectives. - Articulate how ethical frameworks influence personal and professional choices and responsibilities. - Apply ethical perspectives to personal, academic, professional, and civic problems or issues.

 LITERACY: Morton College graduates will be able to demonstrate academic or professional literacy within varied content areas.
+The graduate will be able to:

-- · Read critically within varied content areas using appropriate strategies. - · Use current terminology specific to the field of study and/or degree.
+- Read critically within varied content areas using appropriate strategies. - > Use current terminology specific to the field of study and/or degree.

 The purpose of General Education courses integral to the core requirements of every degree program at Morton College is to develop a strong foundation and appreciation for life-long learning.
-By taking a wide-range of courses in Communication, Mathematics, Science, Behavioral and Social Sciences, Humanities and Fine Arts, students are better prepared for the complex, rapidly-changing, and global challenges of the 21st Century.
+By taking a wide-range of courses in Communication, professional or personal endeavor.

-General Education courses also impart the broad knowledge necessary to cultivate a more enriched, well-rounded life and to foster skills crucial to success in any type of professional or personal endeavor.
 General Education Courses support the General Education Outcomes expected of graduates with a degree from Morton College.

+Mathematics, Science, Behavioral and Social Sciences, Humanities and Fine Arts, students are better prepared for the complex, rapidly-changing, and global challenges of the 21st Century.
+General Education courses also impart the broad knowledge necessary to cultivate a more enriched, well-rounded life and to foster skills crucial to success in any type of